ONLINE HELP

 • If you want to pad the decimal part of the number to with zeros, use "9" to the right of the decimal point.
 For example, when using the "9999,99000" mask, the number 12 is displayed as "12,00" and not as "12,00000".

-However, the number "12,368" is displayed properly: its value is preserved, without being truncated or rounded.
+On the other hand, the number "12.368" is correctly displayed: its value is preserved, without being truncated or rounded.

 Currency controls

 The display masks and the numeric masks have the same type.
-The difference is found in the precision: the currencies have 17 significant digits for the integer part and up to 6 digits for the decimal part.
+The difference lies in precision: the monetary units have 17 significant digits for the integer part and a maximum of 6 decimal places.

-Remark: A preset mask can also be used for the Currency controls:
+Note: A predefined mask can also be used for Monetary type fields:

 maskSystemCurrencyCurrency mask used by the system.
-Corresponds to the mask selected in the system regional settings ("Regional options" in the control panel).
+Corresponds to the mask defined in the system regional settings ("Regional options" in the control panel).

 Currency + Euro controls